signupsoftware/exflowwebd365o/README.md

 * Paging/"scroll for more" in lookups (account, items, ..) are under development.
 * Line templates

+### Release 17
+2017-08-30, AX2012, D365AX, NAV (pre)

+**News**
+* Adds UI improvements.
+* Improves client-side performance.
+* Improves performance when reloading settings from Dynamics.
+* Fixes a critical issue with PDF-files for D365
+* Changes how the primary button work (the green one).
+The primary button will change from Approve (i.e. approve all lines) to Save/Send when the user makes a line approval decision.
+* Bug fixes

 ### Release 16
 2017-05-30, AX2012, D365AX